Actress CIERA PAYTON “Up and Personal”

 Can you share any surprising facts you’ve learned about your industry?

 A lot of people think actors and entertainers become a name overnight and are these multimillionaires because they’re on TV or in the latest blockbuster.
 I made that assumption too and it’s just not true.
 There’s a considerable amount of work, I mean hard work to stay in the game.
 There’s really no way to prepare for the amount of rejection, self-doubt, and fear that comes along with the pursuit of your dreams.
 I can remember working at a restaurant in Hollywood and serving a very rude customer, only to look and see my face on TV in a movie I had shot a few years prior.
 It was paradoxical.
 But it set in, this is the reality of the actor’s life.
 You work on a set, you have your survival gigs, and you just keep going until that opportunity comes.
 And you don’t lose faith.

 Tell us about your love life.
 What type of person are you attracted to?
 Anything serious now?
 Hollywood Crush?

 Love life?!?!
 What’s that?
 Ha!
 I go out, have fun.
 I’m definitely open to love and a good solid relationship.
 I don’t have a Hollywood crush, there are actors that I definitely want to work with, but not date.
 I’m a southern girl and I just love my southern manly man!

-7. How do you feel about Hollywood being so obsessed over sex nowadays?
+How do you feel about Hollywood being so obsessed with sex nowadays?

-8. What types of roles would you say no right away to?
+What types of roles would you say no right away too?

 Website: cierapayton.com Thank you for the opportunity Ouch Magazine!